 Whensapiens began to expand and spread, he eliminated the other contemporary races [including Neanderthals] just as the white man drove out the Australian aborigines and the North American Indians.

-The assimilation of Neanderthal populations into modern human populations had long been hypothesised with supposed hybrid specimens, and was revitalised with the discovery of archaic human DNA in modern humans.[169]
-Similarly, theChâtelperronian industry of central France and northern Spain may represent a culture of Neanderthals adopting modern human techniques, viaacculturation.[170][171]
-Other ambiguous transitional cultures include the ItalianUluzzian industry,[172] and the BalkanSzeletian industry.[173]
+In general, the extinction of Neanderthals is ascribed predominantly tocompetition with modern humans.
+The success of modern humans over Neanderthals is usually attributed to a higher birth rate and population, facilitated by better long-distance mobility and more complex technologies and subsistence strategies.
+Some Neanderthal populations may have also been assimilated into modern human populations rather than being ecologically outcompeted.[188]
+Assimilation had long been hypothesised with supposed hybrid specimens, and was revitalised with the discovery of archaic human DNA in modern humans.[189]
+Similarly, theChâtelperronian industry of central France and northern Spain may represent a culture of Neanderthals adopting modern human techniques, viaacculturation.[190][191]
+Other ambiguous transitional cultures include the ItalianUluzzian industry,[192] and the Central EuropeanSzeletian industry.[193]

 Neanderthals have been portrayed in popular culture including appearances in literature, visual media and comedy.
 The "caveman"archetype often mocks Neanderthals and depicts them as primitive, hunchbacked, knuckle-dragging, club-wielding, grunting, nonsocial characters driven solely by animal instinct.
 "Neanderthal" can also be used as an insult.[196]